Eggers ImagesPhotographer Male Costa Mesa, California, US

 Mayhem # 1189662

-I've spent most of my career handling editorial, commercial and stock photography, shooting, among other things, fashion, lifestyles and travel.
-Over the years, I've done a lot of runway coverage, including things like LA, OC and Las Vegas Fashion Weeks, and I've done quite a bit of studio work.
-I still do some of both, but now I'm primarily working on personal projects and shooting stock on location.
+Over the years, I've done a lot of runway coverage, including things like LA, OC and Las Vegas Fashion Weeks, and I've done quite a bit of studio fashion work.
+But my preference is working on location.

-There are a number of things that I'm working on:
+There are a number of things that will be part of that:

-* Beach/activity/lifestyle branded shoots (such A&F, Gap, Forever 21, H&M), including things like roller blading, razer scooters, biking, beach volleyball, scim boarding, etc.
+* Beach/activity/lifestyle branded shoots (such A&F, Gap, Forever 21, H&M), including things like roller-blading, razor scooters, biking, beach volleyball, etc.

 * Models/dancers/athletes with special talents or athletic abilities (such as gymnastics, aquatics, cheer, ballet, BMX, etc.).

-* In-the-water/under water shots.
-(I'm particularly interested in finding models with access to heated swimming pools.)
+* In-the-water/under water shots. (particularly interested in finding models with access to heated swimming pools.)

 * Animal related themes, including animal patterned outfits such as zebra tights and leopard leotards, and actual exotic animals.
-(Any one have an elephant or camel hidden in their closet??)
+(Any one have an elephant, giraffe or camel hidden in their closet??)

 Models receive a CD with a dozen or more high-res images for each hour of modeling, generally within 10 to 14 days of the shoot.